- Attraction Seating

 At the American Adventure, the Spirit of America Fife and Drum Corps bring you back to the 1700s with both costume design and sounds.
 The Voices of Liberty have been entertaining Epcot guests for many, many years.
 The a capella ensemble has a full repertoire of traditional American folk songs.
 During the holidays, the Voices fill the atrium of the American Adventure with a collection of traditional song.

 There is almost always something going on at the America Gardens Theatre.
 Located across from the American Adventure, you can rest your feet for a while and be entertained by any variety of song and/or dance companies.
 At Epcot's springtime Flower and Garden Festival, "Garden Rocks " acts like Peter Noone of Herman's Hermits and Village People perform the hits that made them famous.
 In the summer, the theatre is home to a series of sound-alike, tribute bands, as part of "Sounds Like Summer."
 During the fall's Food and Wine Festival, a variety of concerts with the theme "Eat to the Beat" take place.And of course during the holidays see the traditional Candlelight Processional, which will feature a celebrity narrator reading the story of the Nativity, accompanied by a full choir.

-From clear across the World Showcase lagoon come the sounds of Japanese drummers Matsuriza (pictured at top) and children will love the Japanese Candy Artist, Miyuki (left).
+From clear across the World Showcase lagoon come the sounds of Japanese drummers Matsuriza (pictured at top).